 The reality is though that almost never becomes a reality.

 But this is a truth that we struggle with and fight because there is a part of us that wishes we could make it different than it is.
-So sometimes the years pass, and we suddenly find ourselves in the situation of how to know if it’s time to walk away for good.
+Sometimes the years pass, and we suddenly find ourselves in the situation of how to know if it’s time to walk away for good.

 See, the reality is that sometimes we marry our “almost’s.”